-Caution: When the scoring functions are generated, the names are case-insensitive.
+When the scoring function is generated, the names are case-insensitive.

 Consequently, if you have model names "Model01" and "model01", and you create two scoring functions, the second scoring function will overwrite the first scoring function.

 Using the Scoring Functions